Reviews You Can Rely On

 Packed Size

 The bigger your backpack, the further its mass is from your center of gravity.
-This can make hiking with your pack more strenuous, leading to premature fatigue and ultimately less fun in the outdoors.
+This can make hiking with your pack more strenuous, leading to premature fatigue and ultimately less fun outdoors.
 Sleeping bags are usually one of the largest items in your overnight pack.
-Therefore, getting a bag that compresses smaller is a good way to reduce the size and overall burden load.
-As with weight, the more time you're spending on the trail, or the more challenging that trail is, the more this becomes important.
+Therefore, getting a bag that compresses smaller is a good way to reduce the size of your load and overall burden.
+As with weight, the more time you spend on the trail, or the more challenging that trail is, the more this becomes important.

 backpacking sleeping bag - compression sacks help reduce the packed size of your sleeping bag...